2 Corinthians 7 – Comforted by the Corinthian Christians’ Repentance

 a.
 Therefore, having these promises: This is Paul’s natural conclusion to 2 Corinthians 6:14-18.
 In that passage, Paul wrote about the need to separate from worldly influences so that we can live a close life with God.

 b.
-The commandment to come out from among them and be separate (2 Corinthians 6:17) is coupled with a promise: I will receive you.
+These promises: The commandment to come out from among them and be separate (2 Corinthians 6:17) is coupled with a promise: I will receive you.
 I will be a Father to you, and you shall be My sons and daughters (2 Corinthians 6:18).
 If we separate ourselves from worldly thinking and acting, we are promised a closer relationship with God.

 2. (1b) Two things to do in light of God’s promises.

 Beloved, let us cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God.